watson-developer-cloud/conversation-connector/CONTRIBUTING.md

 - It is highly encouraged that PRs be made for small, specific pieces of work.
 Attempts should be made to not bundle unrelated work into the same PR.

+- Automated tests are required for all work being done on this repo.
+The Istanbul code coverage tool will fail PRs that drop the overall repo's code coverage below 90%.
+For suggested approaches for writing tests see [here](https://github.ibm.com/watson-engagement-advisor/convo-flexible-bot/wiki/Writing-Test-Code).

 - When making PRs please use the closes feature to reference and close the corresponding issue.
 This helps ensure that we have an issue to track anything worth making code changes for.
-You can read more about this feature [here](https://help.github.com/articles/closing-issues-via-commit-messages/)
+You can read more about this feature [here](https://help.github.com/articles/closing-issues-via-commit-messages/).
+This feature does work cross repo, simply use the full URL to the wea-backlog issue in your PR comment.

 - Assuming all checks pass, you have an associated issue for the work, and an automated test exists for the new changes; assign the PR to one of the project maintainers, Ashima Arora or David Terry.
 We will involve others to help with the review if necessary.
-For folks looking for tips on how to do a code review this is a [nice reference]  (https://ralbz001189.raleigh.ibm.com/qse/QSE.nsf/html/code_review_checklist.html)
+For folks looking for tips on how to do a code review this is a [nice reference](https://ralbz001189.raleigh.ibm.com/qse/QSE.nsf/html/code_review_checklist.html).

 - The maintainer should review and merge the PR if it looks good.
 All merges should squash the commits into a single commit on the master branch.